 - Determine whether the device should use UDP encapsulation even when it does not detect that NAT is being used. - If using IPsec failover, identify the primary tunnel during configuration of the backup tunnel. - The Network Address Translation (NAT) keep alive time. - The protocol, either Encapsulating Security Payload (ESP) or Authentication Header (AH). - The management priority for the IPsec tunnel interface.
 The active interface with the highest management priority will have its address reported as the preferred contact address for central management and direct device access. - Enable XAUTH client authentication, and the username and password to be used to authenticate with the remote peer. - Enable Mode-configuration (MODECFG) to receive configuration information, such as the private IP address, from the remote peer. - Disable the padding of IKE packets.
-This should normally not be done except for compatibility purposes. - Destination networks that require source NAT.
+This should normally not be done except for compatibility purposes. - Destination networks that require source NAT. - Depending on your network and firewall configuration, you may need to add a packet filtering rule to allow incoming IPsec traffic.

-Tunnel and key renegotiating
+■ Tunnel and key renegotiating

-- The lifetime of the IPsec tunnel before it is renegotiated. - The amount of time before the IKE phase 1 lifetime expires. - The amount of time before the IKE phase 2 lifetime expires - The lifetime margin, a randomizing amount of time before the IPsec tunnel is renegotiated.
+- The lifetime of the IPsec tunnel before it is renegotiated. - The amount of time before the IKE phase 1 lifetime expires.

+- The amount of time before the IKE phase 2 lifetime expires - The lifetime margin, a randomizing amount of time before the IPsec tunnel is renegotiated.